blackmagic-debug/black-magic-org/hacking/hacking.md

 Sid Price wrote a detailed step by step guide describing [how to set up CygWin and compile the Black Magic Probe firmware](http://www.sidprice.com/2018/05/23/cortex-m-debugging-probe/).

-### Compiling as a PC application
+### Compiling as a desktop program

-The Black Magic Debug Application can also be compiled as a native PC application.
+The Black Magic Debug project can also be compiled as a desktop program named Black Magic Debug App.

 Compile the application with the command: